Liusuthu/Multi-Modal-Based-Depression-Detecting-System/README.md

 3. https://liusuthu-portable-depression-detecting-system.hf.space (the pure version)

 ### 💐Acknowledges
-Special thanks to
+◽ Special thanks to Dr.Wei-Qiang ZHANG, director of SATLAB for his vital help.<br>
-Many thanks to Yuhang Zhao in
+◽ Many thanks to Yuhang Zhao in SATLAB for offering the audio model XLSR-Chinese.<br>
+◽ Thanks to Elena Ryumina et al. for their Facial Expressions Recognition Model(https://github.com/ElenaRyumina/EMO-AffectNetModel).<br>